ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    ```
    {: pre}

-6. Remove the `ibm_container_worker_pool_zone_attachment` resources that you added for the default worker pool from your Terraform configuration file.
+6. Remove the `ibm_container_worker_pool_zone_attachment` resources that you added for the default worker pool from your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 This step is important so that these resources are not added to your cluster again when you run the next `terraform apply` command.
 To remove these resources, you can remove the code from your file or use `#` to comment out each line.
 The following lines must be removed.

    ```
    resource "ibm_container_worker_pool_zone_attachment" "dal12" {